Read-The-Question/rtq-review/src/pages/md/papers/christs-hospital-school--11-plus--maths--2014--sample-paper-1.md

 Using $+, -, \times, \div$ and brackets try to make a target number of $790$.

-You may use the symbols and brackets as many times as you ned, but **each number must be used exactly once**.
+You may use the symbols and brackets as many times as you ned, but each number must be used exactly once.

 If you can't make exactly $790$ you may still score marks for a close attempt.